 Animation Courses and Curriculum

-A typical online education includes coursework, animation workshop in professional studios, and animation training in a studio production environment.
+A typical online education includes coursework, an animation workshop in professional studios, and animation training in a studio production environment.
 Listed below are some animation courses.

 - The Principles of Basic Animation / Animation Basics